iveksl2/r_py_mirror/README.md

 Both the R & Python data ecoystem are growing and have much to offer.
 This repository contains code snippets and language features within both python and R with the intent of accelerating the learning of 1 language with a background from the other.
-The intent of this repository & the goal of all contributors is NOT to start a flame war. (or is it?)
+The intent of this repository is NOT to start a flame war. (or is it?)

+Anyone can feel free to contribute in any capacity!

 * [data structures](./data_structures)
 * [dataframe operations](./dataframe_operations)